brianreumere/plague/README.md

 ### List of posts

-If your site has a `content/posts` directory with blog posts, add an `_index.md` file that looks something like this:
+If your site has a `content/posts` directory with blog posts, add a `content/posts/_index.md` file that looks something like this:

 ```
 ---